 As schools closed last spring, states quickly recognized that administration of regularly scheduled spring exams would be impacted.
 Citing the disruption to students’ lives and the difficulty of rapidly shifting to online instruction, state leaders advocated for exemptions from federal requirements for high-stakes testing.
 By the end of March 2020, the U.S. Department of Education had offered a waiver from testing requirements in the Every Student Succeeds Act (ESSA), and all 50 states, along with the District of Columbia and Puerto Rico, had cancelled their state exams.

-This year, incoming Education Secretary-Designee Miguel Cardona faces the difficult decision of whether to issue states another waiver from required student assessment.
+This year, debate has been intense over federal and state mandates to administer high-stakes exams.
 Required federal testing affects schools’ ratings in state accountability systems, potential school closures, funding, and myriad other decisions affecting students and teachers.
 Influential teachers’ unions and other parent and student advocacy groups have long opposed tying high-stakes standardized testing to teacher employment and school funding.
 In the pandemic, they are arguing for performance- and project-based testing as opposed to the typically required exams.